 INTRODUCTION: Construction work at the massive new Rahad irrigation project on the Blue Nile River in southern Sudan is well advanced.

-INTRODUCTION: Construction work at the massive new Rahad irrigation project on the Blue Nile River in southern Sudan is well advanced.
+Background: INTRODUCTION: Construction work at the massive new Rahad irrigation project on the Blue Nile River in southern Sudan is well advanced.
 It is the third major irrigation scheme undertaken in the country in the last 12 years.

 SYNOPSIS: Water is the key to economic progress in Sudan, the largest country in Africa and one of the world's great areas of desert and semi-desert.
 With more than 15 million inhabitants the country relies heavily on agriculture, which employs almost 90 per cent of the working population.